The Secrets Behind Regenerative Braking

 By now you may be wondering why electric and hybrid vehicles still have normal brakes.
 The answer is quite simple.
 Regenerative braking is highly efficient in a vehicle that’s in motion, but it relies on just that — the car actually moving.
 Due to the nature of this type of braking, regenerative systems are not very good at emergency braking or bringing a vehicle to its final stop and holding it there.
 As such, the mechanical friction brakes only really handle quick stopping and that finally stop.
 Thus, they don’t do as much work and therefore don’t wear out brake pads and other components as fast as they do in a gasoline-powered vehicle.

 Regenerative braking systems are truly a wonder of modern automotive design, but they do still have limitations.
 While they can create controlled and consistent braking force to slow your vehicle regardless of conditions, they still require help from friction brakes.
+Just follow the maintenance schedule in your owner’s manual and you can enjoy many more miles of electric motoring.

 Image courtesy of Flickr.